-In 1984 something happened that forever changed the local beer industry: Granville Island Brewing opened the doors to Canada’s first microbrewery.
-And in doing so, we opened hearts and minds to a whole new beer drinking experience.
-Driven by a firm belief that the West was ready for a premium, natural, unpasteurized beer Granville Island Brewing introduced locals to our now famous Island Lager.
+In 1984, we opened hearts and minds to a whole new beer drinking experience.
+Driven by a firm belief that the West was ready for a premium, natural, unpasteurized beer, Granville Island Brewing introduced locals to our now famous Island Lager.
 And it wasn’t long before we were adding more new and unique, West Coast inspired craft beers to our lineup.
-Over the years, we’ve become more than just the local brewery.
-We focus much of our sustainability efforts towards ongoing community investment, including sponsorship and charitable support, involvement with local sports teams, community organizations and more.
-We’re just as proud of that as we are about what we put in our bottles.

 Maple Shack Cream Ale

 This malty, smooth maple cream ale has a hint of maple syrup, with a mild hop bitterness.
 It’s a tribute to both Quebec’s legendary sugar shacks, and the tin roofs that littered this island back in the day.
 Big saps welcome.
 Caramel malt with light hop bitterness, balances the malt flavours with hints of maple without being sweet.
-Note: This beer was previously called Kitsilano Maple Cream Ale.
 Food pairing with roasted, caramel malt flavours go well with all kinds of roasted meat flavours.
-Roast beef or BBQ ribs.
+Roast beef or barbeque ribs.
 Year-round availability.
-IBU 19, ABV 5%

 Lions Winter Ale